-The building's original architect is listed as H. Buchinger, but the H is likely a typo as the only Buchingers listed in the city directories during this time were architect Theobald Buchinger (1866-1940) and his extended family.
-See Figures 100-105.
-The 1939 remodel to create the Show Box was designed by architect Bjarne H. Moe (1904-1980).
+The building's original architect is unknown, but the 1939 remodel to create the Show Box was designed by architect Bjarne H. Moe (1904-1980).

 Bjarne H. Moe

 Bjarne Holten Moe was born in Norway in 1904 to parents Ole B. and Martha Moe.
 The Moe family immigrated to the United States in 1907 and then lived throughout the Pacific Northwest, in both the U.S. and Canada.
 The family eventually settled in Everett, where Bjarne (called Barney) graduated from high school.
 He eventually attended the University of Washington between 1925 and 1928, where he was a member of the Washington Atelier Club for architecture students and the Alpha Delta Chapter of the Pi Kappa Phi fraternity.
 Moe did not complete his degree, but started to work as a draftsman for the architectural firm Shack, Young & Meyers.
 Moe used his skills as a draftsman for several local architects, including Frederick Anhalt and Robert Reamer, Sherwood Ford and Charles Stanley, and Wenatchee-based architect Ludwig Solberg.
 Moe married Vivian Wright in 1930; they divorced in 1944.
 Together the Moes had two daughters, Karen and Kristen.